Starting with the incoming class of 2012, BW has added an experiential learning requirement.

 Students are encouraged to begin their internship experiences as early as their sophomore year.
 Assistance in locating a suitable and meaningful internship can be obtained through your student's faculty advisor as well as advisors in the Office of Career Services.

 Whether your student's motivations include personal growth, academic enrichment, career preparation or some combination of these factors, study abroad can be an affordable and important addition to your student's college experience.
-Whether your student is interested in participating in a two-week program or spending a year at a partner institution in Europe, Asia or Australia, he/she is encouraged to explore the full range of year-round study abroad programs offered through BW.
+Whether your student is interested in participating in a two-week program or spending a semester at a partner institution in Europe, Asia, Africa, Australia or South America, he/she is encouraged to explore the full range of year-round study abroad programs offered through BW.

 With regard to financial aid eligibility, a student who is studying abroad through BW is treated the same as an on-campus BW student, provided he/she is participating in an Exploration/Study Abroad Office-approved program.
 When there are program costs in addition to standard BW tuition, room and board expenses, a student is automatically considered for a Study Aboard Grant, provided the student's current financial aid eligibility includes need-based assistance (based on the FAFSA).
 This review also takes into consideration miscellaneous expenses directly related to studying aboard (which can provide additional loan eligibility).
 An updated Financial Aid Award letter is sent to the student once the review has been completed.